 Hakone ropeway

-The Hakone ropeway takes you from Togendai Station all the way up to Owakudani valley.
+The Hakone ropeway takes you from Togendai Station all the way up to Owakudani Valley.
 More than just a means of transportation, it is actually a great option to have some sightseeing from above because the view is incredible.
 You start with beautiful views over Lake Ashi and the mountain and you end up over the mind-blowing Owakudani valley with all the gas everywhere.
 There’s no way you could get bored with this ride.

 Please be careful because using the Hakone ropeway is not for everyone.
 Some people that are “at risk”, like I told you before, shouldn’t go on the Hakone ropeway.